binarymax/max.io/contents/articles/interleaving-rag/index.md

 I propose in fact, having two snippet versions per result: one for people and one for LLMs.
 Show the former in the result list on the page, and use the latter for your RAG prompt template.

-## Stay Tuned for Part 2!
+Up next, in part 2 ["Comparing Models for RAG"](../llm-rag), I show how to choose one of the four models by leveraging our interleaved results and a set of metrics.

-Soon, I'll release part 2, where I show how to choose one of the four models by leveraging our interleaved results.
 Also I'd like to as a favor - please [share this article](https://www.linkedin.com/feed/update/urn:li:share:7363238374230450177/)!
 Get in touch with me on [LinkedIn](https://www.linkedin.com/in/maxirwin/) if you are interested in discussing more, or if you'd like some help integrating these or other techniques into your products.

 <div class="newspaper is-columns">